 - 3.5mm audio port

 - HDMI port

 - 5-axis image stabilizer

-Looking for an entry-level camera that can fulfill the needs of real estate photography?
+Looking for an entry-level camera that can fulfil the needs of real estate photography?
 Panasonic brings you LUMIX G9 4k digital camera at a fairly low price range.
 It has a 20-megapixel image sensor that is not great in any standard but good enough to meet the standards of real estate photography for a newbie.

-The image senor may not provide great resolutions but with features like built-in Wi-Fi, in-body stabilization and 4k video shooting, LUMIX G9 definitely brings enough dynamics to your photography skills at such a lower cost.
+The image sensor may not provide great resolutions but with features like built-in Wi-Fi, in-body stabilization and 4k video shooting, LUMIX G9 definitely brings enough dynamics to your photography skills at such a lower cost.

 All in all, a perfect entry-level camera that can serve your purpose adequately and won’t put an extensive burden on your pocket.

 - Highlighted metering technology

 - 51 point AF system

 - Built-in Wi-Fi connectivity